KenBonny/hashnode-backup/cmd0shupp000i02jvcwfgbg2r.md

 .WithName("CreateDog");
 ```

 The endpoint retrieves a possibly existing dog and passes it, together with the create command, to the `CreateDog` handle function.
 The logic function decides how to handle the creation.
-Either I create the dog in the database and sent a *201 Created* response or I send a *301 Redirect* response when the dog already exists.
+Either I create the dog in the database and send a *201 Created* response or I send a *301 Redirect* response when the dog already exists.
 Should the logic returns something else, I return a *500 Internal Server Error* response.

 Now that I have the infrastructure in place, let's look at the logic to create a dog in our system.